Cambuchi/blog-src/content/posts/my-first-post.md

    >
    > As you can see from my example above in the blue text.
 My branch is `main`.
 3. Great!
 Now when we run `hugo` our site will be generated into `public`, when `public` gets pushed it heads into our site repository on GitHub, automatically triggering GitHub Pages to update our website.

+## Automating

+Since changing directories, pulling, adding, committing, and pushing all the time is tedious, we will also write a few bash scripts to automate updating our build and deploying our site.
+All scripts will be created and saved onto the build's root directory.

+1. First we will create a helper function to change directories since terminal cannot execute `cd` when called from a script.
+See [here](https://askubuntu.com/questions/481715/why-doesnt-cd-work-in-a-shell-script "https://askubuntu.com/questions/481715/why-doesnt-cd-work-in-a-shell-script") for more details.
+   * _path.sh_

+     ```js
+     # Filename: path.sh
+     # This file should be sourced

+     function public() {
+     	cd "public"
+     }
+     ```
+2. Next we will create a script that updates our build.
+   * _update.sh_

+     ```bash
+     #!/bin/sh
+     # If any part of the script fails the deploy stops.
+     set -e

+     # Status message
+     printf "\033[0;32mUpdating build to GitHub…\033[0m\n"

+     # Update with any commits the CMS might have added.
+     git pull

+     # Add changes to git.
+     git add .

+     # Commit changes.
+     current="`date +'%Y-%m-%d %H:%M:%S'`"
+     msg="Updated build: $current"
+     git commit -m "$msg"

+     # Push source.
+     git push origin main
+     ```
+3. Lastly we will create a script that builds our static files and deploys our site.
+   * _deploy.sh_

+     ```bash
+     #!/bin/sh
+     # Source the public directory to cd into.
+     source ./path.sh

+     # If any part of the script fails the deploy stops.
+     set -e

+     # Status message.
+     printf "\033[0;32mDeploying updates to GitHub…\033[0m\n"

+     # Build the project.
+     hugo

+     # Go to public folder.
+     public

+     # Add changes to git.
+     git add .

+     # Commit changes.
+     current="`date +'%Y-%m-%d %H:%M:%S'`"
+     msg="Deployed site: $current"
+     git commit -m "$msg"

+     # Push source and deploy.
+     git push origin main
+     ```